How to Roam Like a Roman

 You can walk the walk and talk the talk.
 But can you motor the motorino?
 Claire Oldman plays Italian for a day.

 If you only have a long weekend in Rome, whether you've been there before or not, you can feel pressured to do and see all the amazing things you're supposed to do and see in Rome.
-This very well may lead to lots of map-folding and queing and overdosing on architectural awe.
-But you probably will not take the time to stop and smell the rincospernum.
+This very well may lead to lots of map-folding and queuing and overdosing on architectural awe.
+But you probably will not take the time to stop and smell the rincospermum.

 I believe that the best way to experience Rome is as the Romans do: with not too much hurry or stress and plenty of coffee and gelato.